Unity-Technologies/furioos-sdk-unity/README.md

 # Furioos Unity SDK
 ## Requirements
-Minimum requirements: Business subscription (or higher) on Furioos to use the SDK.
+- A Furioos Account on www.furioos.com.
-Then choose the app you want to use with the SDK and create a SDK link.
+- Then choose the application you want to use with the SDK and create a SDK link.
 **Unity Editor 2019.3+**

 ## Installation